Manchester and Leeds Railway: Preston and Wyre Railway 1846

 The Preston and Wyre Railway and Harbour Company was founded in 1835 to build from Preston via Poulton to the new town of Fleetwood; it opened in 1840.
 The company amalgamated with the Preston and Wyre Dock Company to form the Preston and Wyre Railway, Harbour and Dock Company in 1839.
 A branch from Poulton to Blackpool North and another to Lytham, both opening in 1846.

 With the absorption of the Manchester and Bolton Railway and a share of the North Union Railway in 1846, the Manchester and Leeds Railway had now extended its influence to Preston.
 It had already had a close association with the Preston and Wyre Railway in running excursion traffic, and a closer connection was appropriate.
-The amalgamation of the two companies was authorised by the M&LR Act of 3 August 1846.
+The amalgamation of the two companies was authorised by the Manchester and Leeds Railway Act 1846 (9 & 10 Vict. c. cclxxvii) of 3 August 1846.